Online Masses and Liturgies

 Looking for spiritual resources and prayers?
 Visit our online prayer guide.

-As parishes continue to add new Mass times and adjust schedules based on the needs of their communities, we encourage you to check the websites of your local Catholic parishes to find out when and where you can watch the liturgy online.
+Because parishes adjust Mass times with the needs of their communities, we encourage you to check the website of your local Catholic parish to find out when and where to watch the Liturgy online.

 Parishes and ministries are broadcasting the Holy Mass online, on radio and television as the Archdiocese is "inviting all to become One in Christ" and join the Universal Church around the world in prayer.